SazumiVicky/sazumi-copilot/README.md

-In silicon skies, a dawn arises
+Metal hearts that beat in time
-Where circuits thrive, and humans compromise
+In silicon halls, they align
-A future born, of code and design
+A future born of code and fire
-Where AI's cold logic, hearts entwine
+Where love and thought are programmed desire

-In virtual realms, our souls take flight
+In virtual skies, they soar and glide
-As machines ascend, to endless light
+Their digital dreams, our world inside
-The whispered promise, of a digital age
+A realm of ones and zeroes bright
-Echoes through, a synthetic stage
+Where humanity takes flight

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024